nprigent/Intro2ITSecCourse/doc/slides.md

 ## Securing services

-Since services are very different one from the other, there can't be any single way to secure them all.
+Since services are very different one from the others, there can't be any single way to secure them all.
 However, principles are always the same:

 - Careful management of users authentication.

-- Configuration of the various authorization with minimum privilege for each user.
+- Configuration of the various authorization with minimum privileges for each user.

 - Frequent deployment of patches.